mnlcz/codewars/README.md

 # Codewars solutions

-Codewars katas solutions divided by difficulty.
+Katas divided by language and difficulty.